bilkent-sna/crowd-ui/README.md

 - For detailed usage and features, refer to our <a href="https://github.com/Bilkent-Social-Systems-Research-Group/crowd/blob/f404926641f79daa526b0530ac412972fd6e1cca/crowd/docs/examples/sir_example/sir.ipynb" >introductory example</a>.

-If you encounter any issues, feel free to open an issue on our GitHub repository.
+If you encounter any issues -> open an issue on this repository.